encode/django-rest-framework/docs/topics/rest-hypermedia-hateoas.md

 >
 > &mdash; Mike Amundsen, [REST fest 2012 keynote][cite].

 First off, the disclaimer.
-The name "Django REST framework" was choosen with a view to making sure the project would be easily found by developers.
+The name "Django REST framework" was choosen simply to sure the project would be easily found by developers.
 Throughout the documentation we try to use the more simple and technically correct terminology of "Web APIs".

 If you are serious about designing a Hypermedia APIs, you should look to resources outside of this documentation to help inform your design choices.

 The following fall into the "required reading" category.

-* Fielding's dissertation - [Architectural Styles and the Design of Network-based Software Architectures][dissertation].
+* Roy Fielding's dissertation - [Architectural Styles and the Design of Network-based Software Architectures][dissertation].
-* Fielding's "[REST APIs must be hypertext-driven][hypertext-driven]" blog post.
+* Roy Fielding's "[REST APIs must be hypertext-driven][hypertext-driven]" blog post.
 * Leonard Richardson & Sam Ruby's [RESTful Web Services][restful-web-services].
 * Mike Amundsen's [Building Hypermedia APIs with HTML5 and Node][building-hypermedia-apis].
 * Steve Klabnik's [Designing Hypermedia APIs][designing-hypermedia-apis].